keskival/king-algorithm-manifesto/README.md

 We could predict the state update with a neural network as well, but while possibly very useful, let's not, because we still wouldn't be able to understand it afterwards.
 Let's optimize/fit an explainable algorithm there as well.

+So, we have two functions to learn jointly:
+- `substrate_activation_change(agent_observation)` fitted to ground truth `substrate_activation_change` actually converges to `substrate_activation_change(agent_observation) ~ agent_state_change(observation)`, because that's everything that can be predicted from the observation.
+- `agent_action(observation, agent_state)` fitted to ground truth `agent_action`.

+There are certain details here we should not gloss over:

+- `agent_state = previous_agent_state ⁀ agent_state_change(observation)`, and this cannot be a constant sized vector because the size of substrate activations increases linearly with the number of tokens, so this should too.
+Hence "`⁀`" denotes concatenation.
+- Activations and changes thereof are progressively increasing data structures.
+Because the GPT models are decoder-only stacks, the attention layers are masked and cannot see the future, and old activations are cached, it helps in this.
+The only state that can change are the activations related to the newest token.
+That means the agent state is accretive, just like GPT state growth.
+This means that the deltas are actually simply the activations which were added to the internal LLM layer cache with the newest token during inference.
+- Not only the state size, but the number of operations increases in LLM models as the state grows.
+The model to be fitted to the agent should grow similarly along with the increased state.

 ## Citing

 King Algorithm Manifesto